briannakathrynm/covid19_appointment_tracker/README.md

             > webscrapetest.py
 <p>
 NOTE:
-Files will be exported to the **directory in which the main program resides**.
+    Files will be exported to the <b>directory in which the main program resides</b>.
 This will be updated shortly.
 </p></p>